paccao/dotfiles_/fedora-minimal-setup.md

 now you can first run `weston` then run `sway`

 Install programs:
-`sudo dnf -y in fira-code-fonts fontawesome-fonts powerline-fonts mako pavucontrol ranger rofi swaylock waybar wl-clipboard grim slurp alacritty`
+`sudo dnf -y in fira-code-fonts fontawesome-fonts powerline-fonts mako pavucontrol ranger rofi swaylock waybar wl-clipboard grim slurp alacritty tmux`

 Other helpful programs: mpv, mpd, mpc

+Add your dotfiles for `vim, bash, tmux, sway`, etc.
+Swaywm dotfile filepath is located at: /etc/sway/config

+Change default editor to vim:
+`which vim`
+Copy the path and set the global to that path.
+`export EDITOR="/usr/bin/vim"`

+For more docs about sway, `man 1 sway`
 ## Resources

 https://bcksp.blogspot.com/2017/09/making-minimal-graphical-operating.html